400 W Twelfth Ave

 I am a strong believer of investing in undergraduate students' research especially for highly talented candidates.
 My strategy is to select one or two students/year who I train and give independent research project.
 I try to limit the number of students rotating in the lab at any time to maximum of two students so I can have sufficient time for mentoring.
 Although working with undergraduate students is rather challenging I find it highly rewarding.

 In addition to the long term projects carried out by selected undergraduate students I accept other undergraduate and medical students for shorter rotations depending on their expertise and research interests. .

-Since the start of my faculty appointment at OSU in 2009 I mentored four undergraduate students Benjamin Christopher, Omar Saqr, Samidha Gupta and Tiffany Wang each for more than a year.
+Since the start of my faculty appointment at OSU in 2009 I mentored four undergraduate students Benjamin Christopher, Omar Saqr, Samidha Dutta and Tiffany Wang each for more than a year.
 I also mentored three medical students research projects Benjamin Romney, Kareem Saleh and Muneeb Rehman.
 Currently I am mentoring one undergraduate student Timothy Grosel but haven't assigned a research project for him yet.

 The doctorate candidate student Eman Adbelsamee, MD is currently a junior faculty (lecturer) at Menoufiya University.